 - 1. A reminder of the correct behaviour, encouragement on how to correct their behaviour. - 2.
 A reminder that their behaviour is not acceptable. - 3.
 A stop and think card-in order for child to think about what they should do. - 4.
 A warning that they will receive a yellow card if they don't correct their behaviour. - 5.
 The child is given a yellow card on the Behaviour Chart, with an instruction of how to improve their behaviour and return to a green card. - 6.
 A reminder that their behaviour is still not appropriate/discuss with staff how to return to green. - 7.
-At the end of the session the child will be spoken to about his/her behaviour and why it is unacceptable in school.
-They may miss some or all of their playtime as a consequence.
-They may be asked to complete unfinished work. - 8.
-If there is no improvement the child will be sent to a senior member of staff - If behaviour continues to be disruptive /violent then a red card will be given.
-Teacher/Headteacher to speak to parent.
+At the end of the session (or midsession if necessary) the child will be spoken to about their behaviour and why it is unacceptable in school. - 8.
+If there is no improvement the child will be sent to a senior member of staff - 9.
+If behaviour continues to be disruptive /violent then a red card will be given.
+Teacher/Headteacher to speak to parent. - 10.
+If a child seems to have significant behaviour challenges then staff will discuss behaviour strategies with parents and an individual plan will be set up to support the child self regulate and manage his behaviour that could involve changes in routine, calming strategies, social stories etc - 11.
+If behaviour difficulties continue for a child or escalate a range of external support will be sought e.g. use of Family Support Worker who can help the child on a 1:1 basis.
+Support may also be accessed from the Telford and Wrekin Behaviour Support Team or other external agencies.

-In extreme cases the school may use temporary or permanent exclusion.
+12. In extreme cases the school may use temporary or permanent exclusion.